tfennelly/jenkins-js-samples/step-05-namespaced-css/README.md

 In this plugin (`step-05-namespaced-css`), we modify <a href="../../../tree/master/step-04-externalize-libs">step-04-externalize-libs</a>
 a little so as to [use the default "namespaced" CSS for Twitter Bootstrap](https://github.com/jenkinsci/js-libs/tree/master/bootstrap#css-namespacing).

+Namespacing the CSS rules makes it safer to use multiple versions of the same CSS lib on the same page.
+So if, for example, you are using bootstrap on a widget that gets added to a page on which other plugins are contributing content (e.g. the Job index page), then it makes sense to use a namespaced CSS for bootstrap in case another widget also uses bootstrap, but is using a different version.

 <p>
 <ol>
     <li><a href="#how-to-run">How to run</a><br/>